 Alloy steels make up another sub-group of ferrous metals.
 Steel’s alloying elements are chrome, nickel, silicon, copper, titanium etc. Each has their own effect on material properties.
 Of course, they are usually combined, so the end products has a bit of everything.
 We discuss how the most common elements affect the outcome.

 Chromium is the element responsible for creating stainless steel.
 Presence of chromium at levels above 11% make a metal corrosion-resistant.
-As discussed in the materials wear article, the protection takes place through creating an oxidized chromium layer on top of the metal.
+As discussed in the materials wear article, the protection takes place through creating an oxidised chromium layer on top of the metal.
 This means that the base metal does not get into contact with oxygen and the danger of corrosion is greatly diminished.

 On top of that, chromium also increases tensile strength, hardness, toughness, resistance to wear etc.